solidusio/solidus/guides/source/developers/shipments/stock-allocator.html.md

 ## Pre-configured allocator

-Currently, we only have one allocator, which you should use unless you need custom logic:
+Currently, we only have two allocator, which you should use unless you need custom logic:

 - [On-hand First](https://github.com/solidusio/solidus/blob/master/core/app/models/spree/stock/allocator/on_hand_first.rb),
   which allocates inventory using Solidus' pre-existing logic.